Alaska Veterans Benefits & Disabled Veterans Benefits

 State Employment Preference For Veterans

-Alaska offers eligible Veterans and National Guard Service members preference “when hiring for public employment” according to the State of Alaska.
+Alaska offers eligible Veterans and National Guard Service members preference “when hiring for public employment,” according to the State of Alaska.
 All applicants must meet the minimum qualifications for the position to qualify for the preference.
+There are three levels of hiring preference: 10 points for disabled veterans, 5 points for non-disabled veterans, and 0 points for those qualifying under sole survivorship.

 There are eligibility criteria for disabled veterans, which include having served on active duty with an honorable discharge AND the veteran:

-Army.mil reports the State of Alaska offers a “death gratuity” to the surviving spouse or estate of a veteran buried on or after May 13, 1984.
+Army.mil reports the State of Alaska offers a death gratuity of $750 to the surviving spouse of a veteran buried on or after May 13, 1984, or who died on or after September 19, 1990.
+If there is no surviving spouse, the gratuity will be paid to the veteran’s personal representative.
 The gratuity requires an Honorable discharge or a discharge Under Honorable Conditions for those who served in the Guard, Reserve, or on active duty.

 Residency requirements apply; the servicemember must have been an Alaska resident for at least a year before service and must have returned to Alaska within a year of leaving the military.
 The veteran must also have been a resident of the state for a year before death.